GaurabPrasai/fikson/README.md

-# Recom: A Movie Recommendation System
+# Fikson: A Movie Recommendation System

-Recom is a machine learning-powered movie recommendation system designed to provide users with personalized movie suggestions based on their preferences.
-By utilizing advanced content-based filtering techniques and state-of-the-art tools, Recom ensures precise and relevant recommendations through a seamless and interactive interface.
+Fikson is a machine learning-powered movie recommendation system designed to provide users with personalized movie suggestions based on their preferences.
+By utilizing advanced content-based filtering techniques and state-of-the-art tools, Fikson ensures precise and relevant recommendations through a seamless and interactive interface.

 ## System Architecture

 ### 1. Machine Learning Model
-Recom employs a **content-based filtering algorithm** that analyzes features such as genres, directors, actors, and plot summaries.
+Fikson employs a **content-based filtering algorithm** that analyzes features such as genres, directors, actors, and plot summaries.
 Using **TF-IDF vectorization**, these features are transformed into numerical vectors, enabling precise similarity calculations via **cosine similarity**.
 This ensures the model identifies movies that closely match user preferences.

 Key components:
 - **Feature Extraction**: Converts raw movie metadata into structured numerical data.